tenninebt/vscode-koverage/README.md

 * `koverage.sufficientCoverageThreshold`: Percentage above which, the coverage is considered sufficient (Renders as Success icon)
 => lowCoverageThreshold < level < sufficientCoverageThreshold is rendered as Warn icon

+## Licencing
+- The coverage files parsing is a mainly from https://github.com/ryanluker/vscode-coverage-gutters by ryanluker.
+Thanks to him for the amazing extension he built and the very useful code that helped me build this extensions.
+Until proper licencing is added to the copied code, this note shall remain.